umgbhalla/dotfiles/README.md

   ```
   sudo pacman -S thunar engrampa
   ```
-- Invert the scroll for natural scroll and enable tap to click for the touchpad.
+- If applicable, invert the scroll for natural scroll and enable tap to click for the touchpad.
 The command `swaymsg -t get_inputs` will print all inputs.
 Use the identifier string for the touchpad.
   Then, in `~/.config/sway/config`:
   ```
   input "YOUR-TOUCHPAD-IDENTIFIER" {